-Here's the disconnect: 79% of companies are deploying AI agents.
-Only 15% will let them run without human oversight.
+Here's the disconnect: almost 80% of companies are deploying AI agents… but only 15% will let them run without human oversight.

-That's from a Gartner survey of 360 IT application leaders published September 30th.
-The gap tells you everything about where autonomous AI actually stands versus where the hype says it should be.
+That finding comes from a Gartner survey of 360 IT leaders published on September 30th.
+The gap between those two numbers tells you everything you need to know about where AI actually is versus the hype.

 The numbers get worse when you look at the details.
-Less than 20% of IT leaders believe their vendors can protect against AI hallucinations.
-Only 13% think their organization has the right governance in place to manage AI agents.
-Nearly three-quarters see AI agents as a new attack vector.
+Fewer than 20% of IT leaders believe their workers can protect against AI hallucinations.
+Only 13% think their organization has the proper governance to manage agents.
+Nearly three-quarters view AI agents as a new attack vector.

-This matters because vendors are pushing hard the other direction.
+This matters because AI providers are pushing hard in the opposite direction.
 Every major tech company launched agentic AI products in 2025.
 Salesforce has Agentforce.
-Microsoft pushes Copilot everywhere.
+Microsoft is pushing Copilot everywhere.
 OpenAI released Operator.
 The message: autonomous agents will transform work.

 McKinsey research shows why companies aren't buying it.
-Nearly 80% of enterprises use generative AI now.
-But 80% also report no significant bottom-line impact.
-McKinsey calls it the "gen AI paradox."
-Companies deploy horizontal tools like chatbots that scale quickly but deliver diffuse gains.
-Meanwhile, 90% of function-specific AI projects that could actually transform operations stay stuck in pilot mode.
+Eight in 10 report no significant bottom-line impact.
+McKinsey calls this the "gen AI paradox."
+Companies deploy tools like chatbots that scale quickly but deliver diffuse gains.
+Meanwhile, 90% of function-specific AI projects—the ones that could actually transform operations—remain stuck in pilot mode.

-MIT's NANDA initiative published even harder numbers in August.
-About 5% of enterprise AI pilots achieve rapid revenue acceleration.
+MIT published even starker numbers in August.
+Only about 5% of enterprise AI pilots achieve revenue acceleration.
 The rest stall.
-The research covered 150 interviews with leaders, a survey of 350 employees, and analysis of 300 public AI deployments.
+The research covered over 150 interviews with leaders, a survey of 350 employees, and analysis of 300 public AI deployments.

-The trust problem has roots in vendor behavior.
-Max Goss, senior director analyst at Gartner, said vendors are "repeatedly changing their branding, costing models and product offerings."
-The fact that many vendors release new AI tools before the governance and security capabilities to protect them isn't helping.
+The trust problem has roots in how AI companies behave.
+Max Goss, senior director analyst at Gartner, said vendors are "repeatedly changing their branding, pricing models and product offerings."
+It doesn't help that many release new AI tools before building the governance and security capabilities to protect them.

 Among organizations that deployed multiple AI agents, 79% believe AI-driven complexity will exceed their management capabilities.
 That number drops to 57% among companies without AI agents.
-Experience with the technology reduces confidence, not increases it.
+The more companies use AI agents, the less they trust them.

-Gartner predicts over 40% of agentic AI projects will be canceled by end of 2027.
+Gartner also predicts over nearly half of agentic AI projects will be canceled by end of 2027.
 The reasons: escalating costs, unclear business value, inadequate risk controls.
 Many vendors engage in "agent washing," rebranding existing products like chatbots and RPA without substantial agentic capabilities.

 Here's what works: Companies that buy specialized AI tools from vendors succeed about 67% of the time.
 Companies that build internally succeed only one-third as often.
 The ROI shows up in back-office automation, not sales and marketing where most budgets go.